 We oversee iStar Financial Inc.'s financial reporting process on behalf of the Board.
-All members of the Committee meet the independence requirements of the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange.
+All members of the Committee meet the independence requirements of the Securities and Exchange Commission (the "SEC") and the New York Stock Exchange ("NYSE").
 We operate under a written charter approved by the Board, consistent with the corporate governance rules issued by the SEC and the NYSE.
-Our charter is available on the Company's website at http://www.istarfinancial.com.
+Our charter is attached to this proxy statement as Exhibit B and is also available on the Company's website at www.istarfinancial.com.